afsinka/jet_jsp/README.md

 Oracle JET for JSP

 "Oracle JavaScript Extension Toolkit (JET) empowers developers by providing a modular toolkit based on modern JavaScript, CSS3 and HTML5 design and development principles."
-"Oracle JET is targeted at intermediate to advanced JavaScript developers working on client-side applications."

 -http://www.oracle.com/webfolder/technetwork/jet/index.html

 Oracle JET for JSP is simple adaptation to use JSP instead of HTML with Oracle JET.